vhqtvn/vh-mail-hook/dev.md

         - Mailbox identification: A unique, random string appended to `@domain.com`.
         - Security: Each mailbox has:
             - A secure public key for email encryption.
-            - Configurable expiration (both for the mailbox and individual emails).
+            - Configurable expiration for emails (mailboxes do not expire).
     - **Settings Management:**
         - Update password.
         - Generate or revoke API keys for automated mailbox interaction.